 - when the non-resident habitually acts through an independent agent that is not acting within the ordinary framework of his or her activities.

-It is important to mention that it will be presumed that an individual or legal entity is not an independent agent, when it acts exclusively or almost exclusively on behalf of foreign related parties.
+It will be presumed that an individual or legal entity is not an independent agent when it acts exclusively or almost exclusively on behalf of foreign related parties.

 Specific rules refer to:

 - PEs arising for insurance companies when collecting premiums or insuring against risk within the national territory through an agent that is not an independent agent (excluding reinsurance);

 - trusts with entrepreneurial activities, for the settlor or beneficiary carrying on the activities through the trust; and

 - services relative to construction works, demolition, installation, maintenance or erections on real estate, or for projection, inspection or supervision activities related to the same, when the activity lasts longer than 183 calendar days, whether consecutive or not, within a 12-month period.6

 The MITL enumerates cases considered places of business; cases where an independent agent is not considered to act within the ordinary course of their business;7 and cases where no PE is deemed to arise, for example, as long as the activities carried out are considered as auxiliary or preparatory activities, this shall be an exception to the creation of a PE.
 However, an anti-fragmentation rule is incorporated, which eliminates access to the exceptions when complementary operations are carried out in other places of business, PE or related parties in Mexico.